junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He pushes the door open.

-The bed where Cas lied comatose is empty.
+The bed where Cas lay comatose is empty.
 The bedsheet and cover neat and tidy.

-Dean finds strength running out from his body.
-All the hope that was rising as he rushes in the car when the road turns to lead to the bunker drains fast.
+Dean finds strength running out of his body.
+All the hope that rose in him when he watched the road outside their house turning into the way leading to the bunker and raced the car, drains fast.

 He slumps onto the bed foot, leaning his back on the side.
 He presses his face into his palms.
 "Cas, where are you?"

 "Dean?"
 A hesitant voice comes through, startling Dean to a heart attack.

-He jumps to his feet so fast that his head is dizzied for a second.
+He jumps to his feet so fast that his head is dizzy for a second.

-Cas, looking awful and feeble, leans at the doorframe, struggling to stand straight.
+Cas, looking awful and feeble, leans against the doorframe, struggling to stand straight.
 But he's right there, real and complete.

 "God, Cas!"
 Dean fumbles to wipe his face and strides to the angel, holding him like his life depends on it.
 "Jesus, where have you been?"